 Lost wages while caring for your loved one If the nursing home committed criminal actions or you can prove reckless conduct, as determined by the state, you may also recover punitive damages.
 The more severe the case, the more compensation for punitive damages may be awarded.

-If you suspect that your loved one has been neglected or abused in a nursing home facility, contact the Law Office of Joseph Onwuteaka, P.C. today.
-Our practice has the experience required to put an end to elder abuse in nursing home facilities, in addition to helping you recover compensation for your loved one and their injuries and losses.
+If you suspect that your loved one has been neglected or abused in a nursing home facility, contact me today.
+I have the experience required to put an end to elder abuse in nursing home facilities, in addition to helping you recover compensation for your loved one and their injuries and losses.

-In addition, our practice areas also include medical malpractice, wrongful death, personal injury claims, accident lawsuits, and family law cases.
+In addition, my practice areas also include medical malpractice, wrongful death, personal injury claims, accident lawsuits, and family law cases.

-Call (713) 271-5760 or contact our law firm online to schedule a free case evaluation with an experienced, aggressive nursing home abuse attorney.
-We fight for the rights of loved ones in Houston, Texas, and the surrounding areas.
+Call (713) 903-8339 or contact online to schedule a free case consultation.
+As an experienced, aggressive nursing home abuse attorney, I represent clients in Houston, Texas, and the surrounding areas.